mbeckh/msvc-common/README.md

 # msvc-common
 Common settings for C++ projects created in Microsoft Visual Studio.
 This documents the conventions as well as my best-practices for projects in Visual Studio.
 It also helps to solve the problem that all parts of a binary must use the same settings for particular build settings such as exception handling, character set and runtime library mode.

+The project also contains some actions for automating the builds on Github.

 ## Directory Layout
 The common settings are based on the following directory layout.